yjzhao1004/pleioh2g/README.md

 ### Leave-category-out analysis instruction
-* If you want to compute pleiotropic heritability with respect to a subset of auxiliary disease, you can just specify the subset as the auxiliary disease and repeat step 1 and 2
+* If you want to compute pleiotropic shared heritability with respect to a subset of auxiliary disease, you can just specify the subset as the auxiliary disease and repeat step 1 and 2
 * Estimating the contribution of a subset of auxiliary categories or diseases requires careful consideration due to an inherent pruning procedure.
 Our recommended approach is as follows.
     * For analyses excluding the target disease category or a single specified category:
          * First, conduct the analyses using all auxiliary diseases.